ukstudio/linters/README.md

 SCSS review service for Hound.
 Backed by [SCSS-Lint](https://github.com/brigade/scss-lint).

+For more information on the SCSS configuration options, please refer to the [scss-lint documentation](https://github.com/brigade/scss-lint/blob/master/lib/scss_lint/linter/README.md).

 The service consists of a simple job class that uses Redis as a queue to coordinate work with Hound.